High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Introduction

-MPC enables a set of $n$ parties to mutually compute some function on their private inputs without compromising the privacy of these inputs or the correctness of the outputs~\cite{Yao1982ProtocolsFS,Goldreich1987HowTP,Chaum1988MultipartyUS,BenOr1988CompletenessTF}.
-In recent years, numerous studies have been conducted to enhance the communication and computational efficiency of MPC-based secure neural network inference.
+In recent years, numerous studies have been conducted to enhance the communication and computational efficiency of MPC-based privacy-preserving deep learning (PPDL) protocols.
 In the dishonest-majority setting, most existing protocols focus on the two-party scenario~\cite{Mohassel2017SecureMLAS,Demmler2015ABYA,Patra2020ABY20IM,Juvekar2018GazelleAL,Liu2017ObliviousNN,Riazi2018ChameleonAH,Chandran2019EzPCPA,Rathee2020CrypTFlow2P2,Lehmkuhl2021MUSESI,Xu2022SIMC2I}.
 In the honest-majority setting, most existing protocols consider the three-party scenario~\cite{Mohassel2018ABY3AM,Wagh2019SecureNN3S,Wagh2020FalconHM,Patra2020BLAZEBF,Li2023Efficient3F,Koti2020SWIFTSA} and four-party scenario~\cite{Byali2020FLASHFA,Koti2021TetradAS,Rachuri2019TridentE4,Dalskov2020FantasticFH}, where the protocols tolerate one corrupted party.
 Unfortunately, all the aforementioned protocols universally suffer from scalability limitations.
-This critical shortcoming was recently addressed by Liu et al.~\cite{Liu2024ScalableMC}, who designed a scalable protocol that can support a large number of parties for secure neural network inference based on Shamir secret sharing~\cite{shamir1979share} against semi-honest adversaries in the honest-majority setting.
+This critical shortcoming was recently addressed by Liu et al.~\cite{Liu2024ScalableMC}, who designed a scalable protocol that can support a large number of parties for PPDL based on Shamir secret sharing~\cite{shamir1979share} against semi-honest adversaries in the honest-majority setting.
 Nevertheless, when we rerun the scalable protocol on relatively deeper neural networks such as VGG16, it exhibits poor performance owing to significant communication overhead.
-Hence, It is necessary to develop a more communication-efficient protocol that can better accommodate the requirements of real-world scenarios.
+Hence, it is necessary to develop a more communication-efficient protocol that can better accommodate the requirements of real-world scenarios.
+For ease of reference, we denote this work~\cite{Liu2024ScalableMC} as “LXY24”.

-In theory, Franklin and Yung introduced a parallelizable technique called packed Shamir secret sharing (PSS)~\cite{franklin1992communication} where $k$ secrets are packed into a single secret sharing.
-Its follow-up works~\cite{Goyal2021UnconditionalCM, goyal2022sharing,Escudero2022TurboPackHM} extend functionality for secure computation.
-Particularly, a new technique called sharing transformation is proposed in work~\cite{ goyal2022sharing}.
-The technique allows us to perform arbitrary linear maps on the secrets of PSS with optimal communication complexity.
-Based on these techniques, we are able to achieve parallel secure inference.